Home Product Download News Faq Forums About

 Is multibar or multi-timeframe forecasting possible?

-Adaptive Modeler forecasts one bar ahead.
-There is always only one forecast, and that forecast is intended for the next bar.
+Adaptive Modeler forecasts one bar (or tick) ahead.
+There is always only one forecast, and that forecast is intended for the next bar (or tick).
 The effect of forecasting multiple bars ahead could be imitated by creating a separate model that uses a longer quote interval.

 Integration